RUISA signal layer

 Public signal

-Users is carrying a visible protected pressure pattern that warrants attention.
+The Users domain is showing a public-safe pressure pattern that may require attention.

 Reading mode